 All behavior tells you something, so it is your job as the caregiver to figure out the message.
-Sometimes adults need to be reminded that our lived experience–what we see, smell, touch and feel during a day, is not the same as our kids, especially the disabled ones.
+Sometimes adults need to be reminded that our lived experience–what we see, smell, touch, and feel during the day, is not the same as our kids, especially the disabled ones.

 Stopping Your Child from Poop Smearing